Migdalo/writeups/2016-cc3c-ctf/exfil/README.md

 an         : DNSRRField = <DNSRR  rrname='eat-sleep-pwn-repeat.de.' type=CNAME rclass=IN ttl=0 rdata='G4J2QFIMD5SXQ2LUBI.eat-sleep-pwn-repeat.de.' |> (None)
 ```

-We need to parse the fields by removing the domain name, and then decode them from base32.
-We can use the decode_b32 function from server.py to handle the deconding part.
+We needed to parse the fields by removing the domain name, and then decode the content of the fields from base32.
+The deconding part could be done by reusing the decode_b32 function from server.py.
 I wrote the following function to parse the names:
 ```python
 def parse_content(name):
     try: